ljq/jackliu-golang-notes/EN/defer.md

 * Avoid modifying the function error return value in defer.
 The error function value can be modified directly in the return of the program.
 Defer modifying the program return value error is generally used in collocation with recover.
 In other cases, it is not recommended to modify in defer to avoid abuse.

 * If the function of the defer expression is defined after panic, the function will not be executed after panic.

+* **Although defer is suitable for resource release scenarios, it is not suitable for lock release scenarios.**